 Total

-Without With

-Per Share Overallotment Overallotment
+Per Share Without Overallotment With Overallotment

 Initial public offering price

 Underwriting discounts and commissions

 Proceeds, before expenses, to Voyager

 The underwriters propose to offer the shares of common stock to the public at the public offering price set forth on the cover of this prospectus.
 The underwriters may offer the shares of common stock to securities dealers at the public offering price less a concession not in excess of \$ per share.
-If all of the shares are not sold at the public offering price and other selling terms.
+If all of the shares are not sold at the public offering price, the underwriters may change the offering price and other selling terms.
 Sales of shares of common stock made outside of the United States may be made by affiliates of certain of the underwriters.
+Certain of the underwriters may sell shares to the public through one or more of their affiliates as selling agents.